Glencree Centre for Peace and Reconciliation

-The Glencree Centre for Peace and Reconciliation is the Republic of Ireland's only Peacebuilding centre.
+The Glencree Centre for Peace and Reconciliation is the Republic of Ireland's only peacebuilding centre.
 It has been resolving conflict through the power of dialogue since its founding in 1974.

-Established as a response to the conflict in Northern Ireland, the Glencree Centre for Peace & Reconciliation works to prevent and transform political and inter-communal conflict and build peaceful, inclusive societies.
+Established as a response to the conflict in Northern Ireland, the Glencree Centre for Peace and Reconciliation works to prevent and transform political and inter-communal conflict and build peaceful, inclusive societies.

 The Glencree teams bring individuals and groups impacted by conflict together and help them find pathways to reconciliation and sustained peace through the humanising power of facilitated dialogue, relationship-building, public discourse and shared learning.

-The Glencree Centre is a not-for-profit organisation and registered charity, located near Enniskerry, in the Glencree Valley, County Wicklow.
+The centre is a not-for-profit organisation and registered charity, located near Enniskerry, in the Glencree Valley, County Wicklow.

 The Armoury Café is open on the site from Wednesday to Sunday from 9.30am to 5.30pm for light refreshments and is a popular destination for visitors, hikers and cyclists.